Last Updated on July 22, 2021 by Julia Wilson

 - ACTH stimulation test: This test measures the ability of the adrenal glands to respond to adrenocorticotrophic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 - Radiograph or ultrasound of the pancreas to look for tumours.

 - Testing insulin levels in the non-diabetic cat who has an episode of hypoglycemia may also be indicative of an insulinoma.

-If your cat is still conscious and can swallow, give him a sugar solution such as corn syrup, maple syrup or honey on his tongue.
-If he is not able to swallow, rub this solution onto the gums or under the tongue.
-Never force fluids or food into the mouth as this could cause choking or asphyxiation.
+If the cat is still conscious and can swallow, administer a sugar solution such as corn syrup, maple syrup or honey on to the tongue.
+If the cat is not able to swallow, rub this solution onto the gums or under the tongue.
+Never force fluids or food into the mouth as this can cause choking or asphyxiation.

-If your cat is having seizures or is unconscious, take him to the veterinarian immediately, along the way administer sugar as outlined above.
+If your cat is having seizures or is unconscious, he or she will need to see a veterinarian immediately, along the way administer sugar as outlined above.